-Torbin continued to monitor a dozen news channels nearly simultaneously, periodically changing the volumes, or pausing some to concentrate on others.
+He continued to monitor a dozen other news channels nearly simultaneously, periodically changing the volumes, or pausing some to concentrate on others.
 At times the movements of his hands and fingers were merely a blur.
 Accompanying each gesture was a tactile response that changed depending on the purpose of the action.

-"Ok, but can we meet downtown this time?"
+"Okay, but can we meet downtown this time?"

 "Uh huh.
 I need to get going."